Skip to Content

 We even bought a few light-up Santa hats for ourselves.
 Because nothing says “festive” like a light-up Santa hat.

 There are lots of food and drink options, too, and we sampled as many as we could while we walked.
-There was gluhwein (fabulous, hot mulled wine), which is a staple of every Christmas market we’ve been to across Europe.
+There was gluhwein (fabulous, hot mulled wine), which is a market staple.
 But you could also opt for hot cider, hot chocolate, and plenty of other things designed to keep you warm.
 Apple fritters, German snowball pastries, flammkuchen (thin crust pizza), and other national and international treats fueled our steps.

 One of the things we loved the most was how welcoming the Luxembourgers were.
 Most tourists visit in the spring and summer, so finding a couple of Americans staying for several days in mid-December seemed to surprise people.

 They couldn’t wait to make recommendations.
-Whether it was about what to eat, where to go, or to tell us we must try the flaming sugar paired with mulled wine called feuerzangenbowle, people were eager to help us have the best possible experience for Christmas in Luxembourg.
+Whether it was about what to eat, where to go, or to tell us we must try the flaming sugar paired with mulled wine called feuerzangenbowle, people were eager to help us have the best possible experience.

 Place d’Armes